 Eviction of common law tenants

-If you have a common law tenancy, you still have some protection against eviction.
+If you have a common law tenancy, you still have some protection against eviction and your landlord will still have to serve you a notice to quit.
 You will probably be a common law tenant if you share your accommodation with your landlord, live in university halls of residence or are staying in temporary accommodation arranged by the council.

 Am I a common law tenant?